shuup/shuup-guide/source/orders.rst

 3. **Actions**

    Actions are only available on orders that aren't completed.
-   This is where you can change the address of the order. :ref:`order address change`.
+   This is where you can change the address of the order.
    Depending on if the order is payed for or not you will be able to create a refund or create a payment.
    Click on either the `Create payment` or `Create refund` and then follow the documentation from :ref:`order payment`.